silky/ideas/README.md

     maybe this can all be solved by vim configurations, though (as with many of lifes problems).

+  1. **programming gallery**

+    like an art gallery; but would have particularly nice code examples in it.

 # complete

   1. **laptop whiteboard**